-We know there are very real concerns regarding the evolution of the pandemic in the fall term and what that could mean for the health and well-being of every member of the McMaster community.
+We know there are very real concerns regarding the evolution of the pandemic over the course of the next two terms and what that could mean for the health and well-being of every member of the McMaster community.

-- Classes for the entire fall term will be online.
+- Classes for the entire winter term will be online.